Shashi8851/resure/README.md

 # resure
-this is my first github line.
+this is my first github line(chu).